booleanapp/docs/pages/apiv1/v1_surveys.md

 #### Notes

-* Max 50 properties per project.
+* Max 50 properties per survey.

 * Max 10000 surveys per API call.

 * Surveys more than a month old will not be sent.
 This can happen when you have pending surveys but run out of credits.

 * If same survey is requested again, a "duplicate request" error will be returned.
-A unique survey is identified by combination of project_id and transaction_id.
+A unique survey is identified by $transaction_id.

 * Please check "message" and "errors" parameters for surveys which were not processed.
 These need to be tried again.